ABOUT TOM BELL

 Most recently, Tom performed at the Royal Concert Hall, Nottingham as part of the end of season international classics concert series.

-Tom grew up in Southwell, Nottinghamshire and began playing the piano at the age of 7 but showed little interest in piano practice to begin with.
-However, at 13, he took up lessons with Simon Freeman who went on to introduce him to the music of Jools Holland and The Daniel Smith Blues Band, amongst others.
+Tom grew up in Southwell, Nottinghamshire and began playing the piano at the age of 7.
+At 13, he took up lessons with Simon Freeman who went on to introduce him to the music of Jools Holland and The Daniel Smith Blues Band, amongst others.
 Tom very quickly developed a keen interest in this type of music and went away and discovered he was able to learn the tracks from their CDs, note perfect, purely by ear/listening.

 At age 15, Tom was listed on the National Register for the Gifted and Talented and was already playing beyond Grade 8 performance standard.
 After a brief phonecall, he was invited to play for Daniel Smith during his Nottingham tour.
 Smith was amazed by Tom’s rare musical ability, as he played back to him several tracks from his album.
 He described Tom as a teenage prodigy and “the future”, inviting him back to perform a support act during one of his concerts.
 He then went on to play duets with Daniel in concert on several other occassions during his teenage years.